isaiahxs/isaiahxs/README.md

 - ⚡ I'm a bilingual Full Stack Developer from Maryland, USA
 - 👀 When I'm not coding, I work on certifications from MAMAA companies
 - 🌱 I’m currently improving my Python skills
-- 🤝 I’m looking to collaborate on projects
+- 🤝 I’m currently looking for opportunities
 - 📫 How to reach me: isaiahsinnathamby@gmail.com or my LinkedIn down below!

 <div id='header' align='center'>